-For example, it will be updated to reflect new legal requirements in advance of the EU General Data Protection Regulation coming into force in the UK on 25th May 2018.
+For example, it was updated to reflect new legal requirements in advance of the EU General Data Protection Regulation which came into force in the UK on 25th May 2018.

 We may use your information in a number of ways, including:

-If you have provided us with your postal address or telephone number, we may send you information about our work or other communications of the kinds described above by direct mail or contact you by telephone unless you have told us that you would prefer not to hear from us in this way.
+If you have provided us with your postal address, we may send you information about our work or other communications of the kinds described above by direct mail unless you have told us that you would prefer not to hear from us in this way.
 We provide information about how you can change your marketing preferences in all communications.

 In our Supporter Promise, we have committed to communicating with you using an approach that is right for you.
 This means that we carefully manage the communications we send you to ensure that we are contacting you in the most appropriate way and that we are not sending you unwanted communications.

 In order to do this, we may combine the information that we collect about you and analyse what we know about your interests, preferences and level of potential engagement or donation.
 We may also use statistical analysis to analyse this data and understand the likelihood that you will be interested in or responsive to a campaign or message.
 We may use third party service providers to assist us in this process.
 We may also use your data to assist us in finding new potential supporters using your likes and interests.

 You can opt out of your data being analysed by contacting our Supporter Care Team, but doing this may mean that you stop receiving marketing communications from us more generally.

 In accordance with our legal and regulatory obligations and our internal policies and procedures, we may also use personal information to carry out due diligence on potential or actual donors.
 If you opt out of analysis of your data for due diligence purposes, we may not be able to accept donations from you.